DanOsei/sooyoga./README.md

 # Future Ideas for the website:

-* add some free vedeo lessons for beginners to have an idea of SooYoga.
+* To add some free vedeo lessons for beginners to have an idea of SooYoga.

-* creates in a photo gallery with the inspiring outdoor places our yoga is practised.
+* To creates in a photo gallery with the inspiring outdoor places our yoga is practised.

-* Create an ecommerce database for sales activities eg. yoga gadgets, sales of books and other literatures.
+* To create an ecommerce database for sales activities eg. yoga gadgets, sales of books and other literatures.

 Languages:
  The project is developed using HTML5 and CSS.